-Impetigo is very common in children, affecting up to 10% of those who come to a pediatric clinic.
+Impetigo is very common in children and infants, affecting up to 10% of children who come to a pediatric clinic.
 Children up to 6 years old are most likely to be infected.
 Impetigo also may occur in adults.
 Those who live in a warm, humid climate are more often affected.
-Insect bites, crowded living conditions, and poor skin cleansing make a person prone to infection.
-It may spread easily through schools and daycare centers.
-Participation in sports involving skin-to-skin contact, having a weak immune system, or having a chronic skin problem such as eczema also increases the chance of getting impetigo.
-Lesions on the neck and scalp may be associated with head lice.
+Insect bites, crowded living conditions, and poor skin cleansing increase the risk of infection.
+It may spread easily through schools, daycare centers, and nurseries.
+Participation in sports requiring skin-to-skin contact, having a weak immune system, or having a chronic skin problem such as eczema can also increase the risk of getting impetigo.
+Lesions on the neck and scalp may occur with head lice (pediculosis capitis).